 - As a result of limited regulation, companies can get away with putting ingredients in personal care products that are known or potential irritants, allergens, hormone disruptors, and carcinogens.

 Because of these realities, I greatly encourage you to consider switching to clean personal care products that go above and beyond the minimally existent US beauty industry safety regulations.
 I’m not sharing this to scare y’all, but rather to educate.
 When you know better, you can do better.

-My Top Three Tips for Switching to Clean Beauty Products
+My Top Four Tips for Switching to Clean Beauty Products

 Even though many cosmetics companies don’t have the consumer’s best interests in mind, it is still very possible to take charge of your health and choose safer products.
 First of all, I am not urging you to go to your bathroom and trash all your dirty skincare and makeup immediately.
 Switching to clean beauty products can be a gradual process, and baby steps are better than no action at all.
 So, I want to share some pointers for prioritizing which products to switch out first.
 Hopefully this will make the process of switching to safer seem less daunting, and help you develop an action plan to do it in a way that doesn’t turn your budget upside down.